ruiwei777/myblog/README.md

 3. Supports Token Authentication.

 # Change log
+10/Aug/2017
+1. Fixed a bug causing 500 error when uploading post cover.
+2. Now it displays cover on post_detail page correctly.
+3. Fixed a CodeMirror bug that won't wrap the line if pressing the key for too long.

 03/Aug/2017
-1. Fixed a but that won't reset image after submitting a post form.
+1. Fixed a bug that won't reset image after submitting a post form.
 2. removed super-agent dependency, now completely uses Axios.
 3. Fixed date input/ouput format for localisation, now using the Australia/British format.